 Current estimates suggest 18% of the population in Calderdale is aged 65 or over.
 By 2037 the Office for National Statistics (ONS) estimates 25% of Calderdale’s population will be over 65.
 This will equate to, approximately, 21,000 additional people over 65 (ONS, 2014).
 Such a large rise, in a little over 20 years, will undoubtedly increase demand for services and the prevalence of conditions pertinent to older adults.

-With so many local people affected we have taken the decision to invest £150,000 in local voluntary sector projects which are aimed at tackling isolation across three themes: Befriending, Access, and Micro-commissioning services.
-Seven delivery partners have been chosen, and details of the projects they will deliver are listed below.
+With so many local people affected we have taken the decision to invest £150,000 in local voluntary sector projects, which aim to tackle isolation across three themes: Befriending, Access, and Micro-commissioning services.
+Seven delivery partners have been commissioned to deliver this work.

 Theme 1: Befriending